Geography of Portugal: Archipelagos

 In addition to continental Europe, Portugal consists of two Autonomous Regions in the Atlantic Ocean, consisting of the archipelagos of Madeira and Azores.
 Madeira is located on the African Tectonic Plate, and comprises the main island of Madeira, Porto Santo and the smaller Savage Islands.
 The Azores, which are located between the junction of the African, European and North American Plates, straddle the Mid-Atlantic Ridge.
 There are nine islands in this archipelago, usually divided into three groups (Western, Central and Eastern) and several smaller Formigas (rock outcroppings) located between São Miguel and Santa Maria Islands.
 Both island groups are volcanic in nature, with historic volcanology and seismic activity persisting to the present time.
 In addition, there are several submarine volcanos in the Azores (such as Dom João de Castro Bank), that have erupted historically (such as the Serrata eruption off the coast of Terceira Island).
 The last major volcanic event occurred in 1957-58 along the western coast of Faial Island, which formed the Capelinhos Volcano.
 Seismic events are common in the Azores.

 The Azores are occasionally subject to very strong earthquakes, as is the continental coast.
 Wildfires occur mostly in the summer in mainland Portugal and extreme weather in the form of strong winds and floods also occurs mainly in winter.
 The Azores are occasionally stricken by tropical cyclones such as Hurricane Jeanne (1998) and Hurricane Gordon (2006).

 Climate

-Most of Portugal has a warm Mediterranean climate according to the Köppen climate classification: "Csa" in most of the lands south of the Tagus River, inland Douro Valley in the Norte Region, eastern Azores and the Madeira archipelago.
-The "Csb" pattern can be found north of that same river and in Costa Vicentina in coastal Southern Portugal.
-Most of the Azores have a humid subtropical climate or "Cfa", while a small region in inland Alentejo has Bsk or semi-arid climate.
-The Savage Islands are the only region to have an arid climate.
+Most of Portugal has a Mediterranean climate according to the Köppen climate classification: "Csa" (or hot-summer Mediterranean climate) in most of the lands south of the Tagus River, inland Douro Valley in the Norte Region, eastern Azores and the Madeira archipelago.
+The "Csb" warm-summer Mediterranean pattern can be found north of that same river and in Costa Vicentina in coastal Southern Portugal.
+Most of the Azores have a humid subtropical climate or "Cfa", while a small region in inland Alentejo has BSk or semi-arid climate.
+The Savage Islands are the only region to have an arid climate or "BWh".
 The sea surface temperatures in these islands vary from 18.5 °C in winter to 23–24 °C in the summer, occasionally reaching 26 °C.